The history of the global investigation

 To aid practitioners faced with the challenges of steering a course through a cross-border investigation, this Guide brings together the perspectives of leading experts from across the globe.

 The chapters in Volume I cover, in depth, the broad spectrum of law, practice and procedure applicable to investigations in the United Kingdom and United States.
-The Volume tracks the development of a serious allegation (originating from an internal or external source) through all its stages, flagging the key risks and challenges at each step; it provides expert insight into the fact-gathering phase, document preservation and collection, witness interviews, and the complexities of cross-border privilege issues; it discusses strategies to successfully resolve international probes and manage corporate reputation throughout; and it covers the major regulatory and compliance issues that investigations invariably raise.
+The volume tracks the development of a serious allegation (originating from an internal or external source) through all its stages, flagging the key risks and challenges at each step; it provides expert insight into the fact-gathering phase, document preservation and collection, witness interviews, and the complexities of cross-border privilege issues; it discusses strategies to resolve international probes successfully and manage government enforcers and corporate reputation throughout; and it covers the major regulatory and compliance issues that investigations invariably raise.

 In Volume II, local experts from major jurisdictions across the globe respond to a common and comprehensive set of questions designed to identify the local nuances of law and practice that practitioners may encounter in responding to a cross-border investigation.

-In the first edition, we signalled our intention to update and expand both parts of the book as the rules evolve and prosecutors’ appetites change.
+In the first edition, we signalled our intention to update and expand both parts of the book as the rules evolve and enforcers’ appetites change.
 The Guide continues to grow in substance and geographical scope.
 By its third edition, it had outgrown the original single-book format.
 The two parts of the Guide now have separate covers, but the hard copy should still be viewed – and used – as a single reference work.
-All chapters are, of course, made available online and in other digital formats.
+All chapters are made available online at www.globalinvestigationsreview.com and in other digital formats.

-The revised, expanded questionnaire for Volume II includes a new section on ESG issues so readers can gauge the developments in each jurisdiction profiled.
-Volume II carries regional overviews giving insight into cultural issues and regional coordination by authorities.
-The second volume now covers 21 jurisdictions in the Americas, the Asia-Pacific region and Europe.
+The questionnaire for Volume II continues to allow readers to gauge the developments in each jurisdiction profiled.
+It carries regional overviews that give insight into cultural issues and regional coordination by authorities.
+The second volume now covers 25 jurisdictions in Africa, the Americas, the Asia-Pacific region and Europe.
 As corporate investigations and enforcer co-operation cross more borders, we anticipate Volume II will become increasingly valuable to our readers: external and in-house counsel; compliance and accounting professionals; and prosecutors and regulators operating in this complex environment.

-Judith Seddon, Eleanor Davison, Christopher J Morvillo, Michael Bowes KC, Luke Tolaini, Ama A Adams, Celeste Koeleveld
+Judith Seddon, Eleanor Davison, Christopher J Morvillo, Luke Tolaini, Celeste Koeleveld, F Joseph Warin and Winston Y Chan